dajmcdon/sparsegl/README.md

 # R-package `sparsegl`

 The goal of sparsegl is to fit regularization paths for sparse group-lasso penalized learning problems.
-The model is fit for a sequence of the regularization parameter lambda.
+The model is typically fit for a sequence of regularization parameters `lambda`.

 ## Installation